 What did the research really look at?
 They looked at relationships between memory and cognitive function in doctors who take vitamin products.

 Diet and lifestyle can really throw numbers off!
 The people who were examined in this headline already had a very high nutrient intake anyway.
 They were looking at doctors after all.
 If anyone can afford to eat well, it’s them.

 People with high nutrient intake don’t benefit from a multivitamin, at least for their memory.

 And they didn’t have many health issues either.
 What a weird study, first and foremost, and even weirder, it grabbed national headlines.

-People were supposed to throw away their supplements based on this study that focused ONLY on memory.
+In the headlines, people were supposed to throw away their supplements based on this study that focused ONLY on memory.

 This headline even had some “nutrition experts” and doctors convinced.
-I know because I dealt with the fall-out of it.
+I know because I dealt with the fallout of it.

 Even the publishing researcher stated that the vitamin doses may have been too low or that the doctors had too high of nutrient intake.